aissitt/CSE5283_calibration/README.md

 - Pattern size uses inner corners (OpenCV).
 - Square size is in millimeters.
 - The repo's helpers (in `calibration/`) follow a compact API so the code can be extended or embedded in other tools.

+# Assignment 2
+## Assignment 2: Gradio UI Workflow

+The notebook `notebooks/assignment2_ui.ipynb` provides a multi-tab Gradio interface for planar pose estimation.
+Follow these steps:

+1. **Calibration Tab**: Run calibration on chessboard images and save the intrinsics (`K`, `distCoeffs`) as a JSON file.
+2. **Model Plane Tab**: Generate or load model points (checkerboard or custom), then save them as a CSV or JSON file.
+3. **Pose on Image Tab**: Load a sample image, the saved intrinsics JSON, and the saved model points file.
+Click points in the image in the same order as the model.
+Run pose estimation to see overlays and pose results.
+4. **Compare & 3D Viz Tab**: View numeric comparison and 3D visualization of the computed poses.

+This workflow ensures you use the correct calibration and model data for pose estimation and visualization.
+Each tab guides you through the required steps interactively.